Cornerstone of Southern California, Celebrating 40 Years

 In effect, you train your brain to associate feeling high with certain activities by repeatedly abusing a substance.
 For example, meeting friends you usually drink or do drugs with, the places you hang out, and other mental cues linked to addictive behaviors.

-As changes in neural function continue, and your brain begins to associate more and more daily situations with the substance, you’ll find it increasingly difficult not to think about using because so many things remind you and stimulate cravings.
+As changes in neural function continue and your brain begins to associate more and more daily situations with the substance, you’ll find it increasingly difficult not to think about using it because so many things remind you and stimulate cravings.

 Addiction and Changes to Your Amygdala and Prefrontal Cortex